dirigeants/klasa/Guide/Tutorials/PieceStores.md

 		this.genres = new GenreStore();
 		// Regester the GenreStore to be loaded, init, and available to be used as an arg to be looked up in commands this.registerStore(this.genres);
+		/*
-		// Registers genres themselves to be able to be used as an arg to be looked up in commands for reload/enable/disable ect. this.registerPiece('genre', this.genres);
+		 Registers genres themselves to be able to be used as an arg to be looked up in commands, for reload/enable/disable ect.
+		*/
+		this.registerPiece('genre', this.genres);
 		// optionally we can add more aliases for the piece this.registerPiece('musicgenre', this.genres);